rivman/working-hours/README.md

 ### How it works

 - Admin configures application with config file
-- Users create two calendars in Google
+- User creates two calendars in Google
  - One for duty-roster
  - One for working hours
-- Users connect with application to Google and print their monthly working hours sheets
+- User connects with application to Google and print their monthly working hours sheets